Jaromír Funke: Later career

 During his photography profession, Funke published editorials and critiques about photography.
 By 1922, Funke had become a skilled freelance photographer and two years later he, Josef Sudek and Adolf Schneeberger created the Czech Photographic Society.
-From 1931-1935, Funke headed the photography department at the School of Arts and Crafts in Bratislava.
+From 1931 to 1935, Funke headed the photography department at the School of Arts and Crafts in Bratislava.
 Soon after, Funke taught at the School of Graphic Art in Prague until 1944.
 Alongside Ladislav Sutha, the director of the previous school, Funke published Fotografie vidí povrch in 1935.
 While travelling, Funke became interested in politically engaged photography and was a contributor to the illustrated weekly Pestrý týden.
-Bad living, created during the Great Depression of 1930-1931, dealt with poverty.
+Bad living, created during the Great Depression of 1930–1931, dealt with poverty.
 Funke later became an editor of the journal Fotografický obzor ("Photographic Horizons") for several years.
 He published a number of works including Od fotogramu k emoci which is understood to be his manifesto.

 Death

 As travelling was limited during World War II in 1939, Funke photographed close to home in Louny, Prague and sometimes Kolín.
-On March 22, 1945 in Kolin, a few months before the end of the Second World War and its indirect victim as a result of the Allied airstrike, the electricity supply to the hospital in which he was under abdominal surgery was interrupted, and he died.
+On March 22, 1945, in Kolin, a few months before the end of the Second World War and its indirect victim as a result of the Allied airstrike, the electricity supply to the hospital in which he was under abdominal surgery was interrupted, and he died.
 He was buried at the Central Cemetery in Kolín.